Caleydo/caleydo.github.io/_publications/2013_infovis_lineup.md

 authors:
 - gratzl
-- lex
+- Alexander Lex
-- gehlenborg
+- Nils Gehlenborg
-- pfister
+- Hanspeter Pfister
 - streit

 # Include a shortened name for the journal or conference/proceedings